BITSS-OPA/URAP-week-progress/22-rohan-spring-21/Weekly_Reports.md

 - Some packages aren't getting installed properly.
 - Super long run times on stata.

+I have currently worked around 5-6 hours in week 3, although I may get more work done during the weekend.

 ## Week 2 (2/22)
 **Assigned Tasks:**
 - Figure out a new way of scrolling through reproduction trees for ACRE guidelines